Burhanuddin al-Helmy

 Burhanuddin bin Muhammad Nur al-Hilmi (Jawi: برهان الدين بن محمد نور الحلمي; 29 August 1911 – 25 October 1969), commonly known as Burhanuddin al-Helmy, was a Malaysian Islamic thinker, anti-colonial nationalist, and politician.
 He served as the third President of the Malaysian Islamic Party (PAS) from 1956 until his death, and was Member of Parliament for Besut between 1959 and 1964.
 Known for his role in shaping PAS’s early ideological direction, he blended Islamic reformism with third-world anti-imperialist thought, and is widely regarded as one of the party’s most intellectually influential leaders.

 Early and personal life

 Burhanuddin was born in Kota Bharu, Perak in 1911 to a Minangkabau father from West Sumatra and a mother from Malacca.
 He was educated in Penang and Sumatra, and later studied at Aligarh Muslim University in India, where he encountered Islamic reformist and anti-colonial ideas.

+After his studies in India, Burhanudin travelled to Turkey and Mandatory Palestine, where in Palestine, he was arrested by British authorities in a protest against the Balfour Declaration in 1936 before released shortly after.
 After returning to Malaya, he taught Arabic at Madrasah Aljunied Al-Islamiah in Singapore.
 During this time, he was arrested by the British, but released the next day due to intervention by the Alsagoff family.
+Burhanuddin also obtained a Doctor of Naturopathy in London, which allowed him to open clinics in Johor Bahru and Singapore.